 Comprehensive updates, including on economic, regulatory, industry and business developments, ensure that our Board is constantly up-to-date and equipped to lead the Bank effectively.
-Regular visits to the cities in which we have a presence keep our Board in touch with on-ground developments and concerns.
-They also stay up-to-speed with best practices in areas like corporate governance.
 A combination of executive coaching and classroom training is deployed to address any further leadership and developmental needs.

 Eight of our management team members joined a 3-week Director Certification Program in January 2022.
 The training was provided by the Myanmar Institute of Directors, co-designed with Singapore Management University.
 The program was set within an Asian business context and provides a well-rounded board-level view of key strategies and focal issues facing many companies in Myanmar.